selecto-elixir/selecto_test/README.md

  - /detail a test detail view

 Projects using listable_components_tailwind should include Tailwind and Alpine.js as is done in this project.

 You need to add the push event hook from assets/js/hooks

+Plans:
+ - bigger database with lots of tables and data